julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 # Setting up Data Volumes<a id="orgheadline30"></a>

 As alluded to earlier, we will have to set up data volumes so that the LDM can write data, and the TDS and RAMADDA can have access to that data.
-The `/mnt` volume on Azure is a good place to store data.
-Check with Azure about the assurances Azure makes about the reliability of storing your data there for the long term.
-For the LDM this should not be too much of a problem, but for RAMADDA you may wish to be careful as there is the potential to lose user data.
+The `/mnt` has lots of space, but the storage is considered **ephemeral** so be careful!
+Azure makes no effort to backup data on `/mnt`.
+For the LDM this should not be too much of a problem because real time data is coming in and getting scoured continuously, but for <span class="underline">RAMADDA you may wish to be careful as there is the potential to lose user data</span>.
+There is more information about this topic [here](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-how-to-attach-disk/).

 ## Check Free Disk Space<a id="orgheadline28"></a>